Best field report: 28.0 tok/s. The ranking stays provisional until a first-party measurement is available.

-MacBook Pro M5 Max 128GB 16-inch ranked for coding with a most capable bias, using the best available runtime evidence. focused on the current market set.
+MacBook Pro M5 Max 128GB 16-inch, ranked for coding with most capable favored and using the strongest available runtime evidence for each model.
+Older baseline models are hidden.

 |---|---|---|---|---|---|---|---|---|---|